lpcprog#

 data (

-) – erase the sector before writing
+bool) – Enable sector erase before writing new data.

 - Return type: